anna099/hegel/self-consciousness/1-desire.md

 #### Recognition {#recog}

+<blockquote class="epigraph">And since you know you cannot see yourself so well as by reflection, I, your glass, will modestly discover to yourself that of yourself which you yet know not of. <footer>Cassius, *Julius Caesar -- Act I Scene II*</footer></blockquote>

 What can bring an end to self-consciousness's 'restless desire', and bring it toward tranquility and absolute self-affirmation?
 As always, we should remember the golden rule of the *Phenomenology*: that which is only for-consciousness in